cyril279/cyril279.github.io/defaultDevice.md

 issues connecting to the correct output devices (audio & video) upon resume from suspend, or when display is disconnected and reconnected.

 ## Video
 Resume issues.
 Is this handled by x? do we need xrandr tricks? or does resume get information from KMS settings?
+2019/09/27: finding out that onboard video is heavily biased toward vga.
+I can't get a status on the hdmi port no matter what I try.

 ### KMS
 kernel mode setting is the earliest point that we can specify the output.